Cala Ratjada - the perfect spot for a solo Majorcan mini-break

 With the chance to get away for a few days on her own, Diane Kenwood happily headed to a new part of an island she knows and loves.

-I hired a car at the airport, so I could be independently mobile for the four days I was on the island, but spent the best part of my first day having the loveliest, long walk along the sea front promenade passing the harbour and along the costal path to pretty little Cala Gat beach with it’s excellent café/bar.
+I hired a car at the airport, so I could be independently mobile for the 4 days I was on the island.
+But I spent the best part of my first day having the loveliest long walk along the sea front promenade passing the harbour and along the costal path to pretty little Cala Gat beach with its excellent café/bar.

 Cala Gat beach

-Then on up through the woods to the lighthouse at Punta de Capdepera where the views from the rocky escarpment (you can’t go into the lighthouse) were over the beautiful coast and across to neighbouring island Menorca.
+From there, I went on up through the woods to the lighthouse at Punta de Capdepera.
+While you can’t go into the lighthouse, the views from the rocky escarpment stretched over the beautiful coast and across to neighbouring Menorca, often thought of as Mallorca’s little sister.

 The lighthouse at Punta de Capdepera